 Graduate students are assigned study carrels in the department which have hook-ups for notebook computers; they also have exclusive use of a room containing printers and computers.
+Please read the policy on printer use carefully (PDF).
 Wireless connectivity is available throughout the department and campus.

 Philosophy Colloquia are held 3-4 times each year.
 They features invited speakers from other universities on a wide range of philosophical topics.
 All members of the faculty and graduate students are expected to attend.
 A reception in honour of the speaker is held following the lecture.

 View all colloquia in our Events listings.

 The department hosts several endowed lecture series.
 The Jerome S. Simon Lectures are a biennial series of colloquia given by a philosopher of international distinction.
 Recent Simon lecturers have included: